-From a social perspective, in the last two years, the infographics have driven 41,359 tweets and 20,859 likes.
+From the social media perspective, in the last two years, the infographics have driven 41,359 tweets and 20,859 likes.

 If you decided that you want to buy 2,512,596 visitors, it would cost you $125,629.80 if you paid 5 cents a visitor.
 If you bought 41,142 links from a service like Sponsored Reviews at a rate of $20 a link, you would have spent $822,840.
 And that wouldn’t even give you high quality links.
 We naturally got our links from sites like Huffington Post and Forbes.

 If you want to buy 41,359 tweets, it would cost you $82,718, assuming you paid $2.00 a tweet.
 It would also cost you an additional $41,718 if you paid $2.00 a Like.

 In total, if you were trying to game Google and get the same results as we did at KISSmetrics, you would have spent a total of $1,072,905.80.
-Now, that’s a lot of money… especially if you compare that number to the $28,200 we spent to create the infographics.
+Now, that’s a lot of money, especially if you compare that number to the $28,200 we spent on creating the infographics.

 The big difference between content marketing and paid SEO

 There is one huge difference between paying to do all of the things above and spending the money on content marketing.
 Can you guess what it is?

 Nope, it isn’t the price difference of $1,047,705.80.
 Guess again…

 Content marketing doesn’t get affected by algorithm updates, while paid SEO does.
 Search engines can tell when you provide value, and in the long run, that’s the kind of stuff they want to make sure stays high in the rankings.

 So, instead of investing in short term solutions that may increase your overall rankings and traffic, invest in the long term solution of content marketing.

 Now that you know content marketing is the new SEO, you also have to know that spending money on it doesn’t guarantee results.
 Over the last few years, I’ve tested a lot of different types of content and found that certain types produce better results than others.